babashka/fs/API.md

 ```

 Returns parent of f, is it exists.
+Akin to `dirname` in bash.

 ## <a name="babashka.fs/path">`path`</a> [:page_facing_up:](https://github.com/babashka/fs/blob/master/src/babashka/fs.cljc#L48-L56)
 <a name="babashka.fs/path"></a>